Published 17th April 2020

 Government guidance on furlough states that it is now available to any employee on ‘unpaid leave.’

 It may be discrimination to refuse furlough because a woman has taken maternity leave and maternity is also a statutory right.
-Therefore, your employer should place you on furlough, where possible.
+Therefore, your employer should place you on furlough, where possible, if they are furloughing other employees.
+However, furlough is optional so if an employer is choosing not to furlough anyone, there is in their remit and there are no real actions an employee can take in response or force this.
 When placed on furlough you are also entitled to your normal salary, not that of maternity leave or unpaid maternity leave.

 See our blog on furlough when considering how much you will be paid.